bauchdj/file-browser-web-app/notes.md

 - man - Look up a command in the manual

 You can also chain the input and output of commands using special characters
-- | - Take the output from the command on the left and pipe, or pass, it to the command on the right
+- `|` - Take the output from the command on the left and _pipe_, or pass, it to the command on the right
-- > - Redirect output to a file.
+- `>` - Redirect output to a file.
 Overwrites the file if it exists
-- >> - Redirect output to a file.
+- `>>` - Redirect output to a file.
 Appends if the file exists

 There are also keystrokes that have special meaning in the console.